Project Details

 A Grade II listed building, Bromley Old Town Hall was built in 1906 by R Frank Atkinson in a neo-Wren style and is particularly admired for its hipped slate roof and central cupola constructed in timber.

-Therefore, during the Heritage Roof Repairs and Replacement programme, our Heritage team used products, materials and methods which matched closely all visual characteristics and features of the existing building.
+Therefore, during the Roof Repairs and Replacement programme, our Heritage team used products, materials and methods which matched closely all visual characteristics and features of the existing building.
 We took great care to make joints between existing and new work as inconspicuous as possible.

 Our Metal works included installing new metal access stairs and safety edges.